BTemplates Blog

 https://fosstodon.org/fcovicente?icon=mastodon

-To add a Latest comments widget you just need to add a new HTML gadget with the content following this format:
+To add a Latest Comments widget, create a new HTML gadget with the following content:

 NumberOfComments-comments

-NumberOfComments is the number of comments you want to display.
+Where NumberOfComments is the number of comments to display.
+For example, to display the latest 3 comments:

 3-comments